lucasjoliveau/doc/es/contributing/development/git_guidelines.md

 What you did can be found in the commit itself.
 If there was some technical choices involved it is a good idea to explain it also in the commit message after the why.
-For Odoo R&D developers «PO team asked me to do it» is not a valid why, by the way.
+For Konvergo ERP R&D developers «PO team asked me to do it» is not a valid why, by the way.

 Please avoid commits which simultaneously impact multiple modules.
 Try to